 If you are working with a struggling reader, use the Literacy Processing Triangle to help you map their neural process and determine where their breakdown(s) are occurring.

 The first and most important step to solid, effective intervention is determining precisely where the student is breaking down.
-Now, you can use that information to prescribe targeted activities that are aimed at strengthening that processor, and strengthening the overall neural pathway for that student as they work on reading.
+Now, you can use that information to prescribe targeted activities for literacy development that are aimed at strengthening that processor, and strengthening the overall neural pathway for that student as they work on reading.
+Here are some perfect strategies for literacy development.

 -The Sound Drill: If you aren’t already doing a daily Sound Drill with your students, this is a great place to begin.
 For more information on the importance of the Sound Drill, read here: What is the Purpose of the Sound Drill?